-To get a more detailed description we can select the processes button in the menu.
+To get a more detailed description we can select the process view by clicking the processes button in the menu.

 The table shows process id's that are click-able and direct you to the process information page, a lifetime bar that presents a rough estimate in green color about when the process was alive during profiling, an entry-point, its registered name if it had one and the process's parent id.